KiraTodorova/Ada-Super-Computer/README.md

 2. A .txt file (The synthesized voice where, later on it, reads out loud the name of the program)
 3. A .txt file (The synthesized voice where, it later on, reads out loud the percentage from 1 to 99 (x5)
 4. A .txt file with all the information (ReadME)
+5. A .txt file with all the requirements needed, to use the code itself
+6. To get the requirements You can choose either **METHOD A** or **METHOD B**
-5. A .mp3 file with the saved synthesized voice (Name of Program)
+7. A .mp3 file with the saved synthesized voice (Name of Program)
-6. A .mp3 file with the saved synthesized voice (Percerntage)
+8. A .mp3 file with the saved synthesized voice (Percerntage)

+**METHOD A**
+1. Open a Terminal
+2. Use command: pip install "NAME OF MODULE"
+Check "requirements.txt" for the listed required Modules.
+To install the required module, write one at a time!.

+**METHOD B**
+1. Open a Terminal
+2. Use command: pip install -r requirements.txt
+To install all the requirements at the same time.

 Just click on the .exe file and enjoy!
 C: